paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-001-organization.md

   (A) An identification and evaluation of the transportation assets in the United States that, in the interests of national security and commerce, must be protected from attack or disruption by terrorist or other hostile forces, including modal security plans for aviation, bridge and tunnel, commuter rail and ferry, highway, maritime, pipeline, rail, mass transit, over-the-road bus, and other public transportation infrastructure assets that could be at risk of such an attack or disruption.

-  (B) The development of risk-based priorities, based on risk assessments conducted or received by the Secretary of Homeland Security (including assessments conducted under the Implementing Recommendations of the 9/11 Commission Act of 2007 11 So in original.
-Probably should be followed by a closing parenthesis. across all transportation modes and realistic deadlines for addressing security needs associated with those assets referred to in subparagraph (A).
+  (B) The development of risk-based priorities, based on risk assessments conducted or received by the Secretary of Homeland Security (including assessments conducted under the Implementing Recommendations of the 9/11 Commission Act of 2007) across all transportation modes and realistic deadlines for addressing security needs associated with those assets referred to in subparagraph (A).

   (C) The most appropriate, practical, and cost-effective means of defending those assets against threats to their security.